 Mechanical ventilation allows you to manage the flow of fresh air coming into your home and stale air going out.
 Unlike natural ventilation, incoming air can be tempered or treated to be comfortable.
 Mechanical ventilation can combine with airtightness for the best performing homes.

 The best option is mechanical ventilation with heat-recovery (MVHR).
 This option might cost more initially, but it is definitely worth it over the long term because as the name suggests, it recovers heat from the outgoing air and transfers it to the fresh air, preheating it before it reaches your home and ultimately saving you money on your power bill.

 If you can’t afford MVHR, the next best alternative is to install extractor fans in your bathroom, laundry and kitchen.
 This is known as a negative pressure ventilation system.
 Choose extractor fans that have at least two settings, a slow setting that continuously draws air out and a fast setting for when you’re using these rooms.
-The Manrose Intellivent is $240 and can be installed in an hour.
+The Manrose Intellivent is around $300,- and can be installed in an hour.
 It has two speeds and a humidity sensor which boosts the fan.
 It costs approx 5c per day to run.

 Use the extract fans on the slow setting all the time.
 Note: if you can’t see a duct above your kitchen extract fan it’s not venting to the outside, so you’ll need an upgrade!

 Now that you’ve got the ventilation sorted, we can move onto airtightness.
 Air flowing in and out of the home takes heat with it.
 When the wind blows, it forces cold air into the house, replacing the warm air.
 These draughts are uncomfortable and make it difficult or impossible to maintain healthy indoor temperatures.
 Gaps under or around doors and windows, or open chimneys are the most common places for heat to escape.